 What I did was set the tripod on the only free space available in the kitchen and focus on the working area.
-As you see from the picture, the stand mixer is where the fruit are and right behind me is the kitchen table.
+As you see from the picture and in the video, the stand mixer is where the fruit are and right behind me is the kitchen table.

-In order to speak to the camera I had to lower down my body and also later on, while rolling the dough I had to put my back to the camera as otherwise I could not reach the pasta attachment.
+In order to speak to the camera I had to lower down my body and also later on, while rolling the dough I had to put my back to the camera in order to reach out to roll the phyllo.

-As I said, it was not planned and the dough I had made was more than it takes for one spanakopita as I wanted to use the rest to make some Spicy Sausage Rolls (that will have to wait for a future recipe).
+As I said, it was not planned and the dough I had made was more than it takes for one spanakopita as I wanted to use the rest to make some else.
+The amount given in the recipe which follows, is enough for one spanakopita,

 Nevertheless, with all the technical mistakes in it, I think that you will understand how to make a good Greek Spanakopita.